facebook/zstd/README.md

 You can build the zstd binary via buck by executing: `buck build programs:zstd` from the root of the repo.
 The output binary will be in `buck-out/gen/programs/`.

+### Bazel

+You easily can integrate zstd into your Bazel project by using the module hosted on the [Bazel Central Repository](https://registry.bazel.build/modules/zstd).

 ## Testing

 You can run quick local smoke tests by running `make check`.